 Even though Santa Elena is close to the Brazil border and therefore you can buy here a lot of things that other Venezuelan towns lack, don’t expect it’s easy to find camping gas or camping food in stores.

 Venezuela is going through a food crisis and no international brands are imported to the country either.
 It’s much easier to bring everything you need from elsewhere rather than relying on finding it in Venezuelan stores.

 Although we weren’t hungry during our time in Venezuela, we made a few visits to the stores and saw alarmingly empty shelves in Ciudad Bolivar.
 The selection of food in stores, although not wide, was better in Santa Elena.

-Search facebook groups or Couchsurfing website and talk to travelers who have been in Venezuela recently so you have the latest information about their situation.
-As much as I love Venezuela, it is not an easy country for travel.
+Search Facebook groups and talk to travellers who have been in Venezuela recently so you have the latest information about their situation.
+As much as I love Venezuela, it is not an easy country to travel to.

 We never felt in danger but several people approached us on the streets to make sure we hide the camera right after snapping a picture, not to walk the streets at night or away from the frequented places.

 If you’re flying internationally, you’ll fly to Caracas International Airport.
 Then you need to get to Santa Elena de Uairen, the closest town to Mount Roraima.

 From Caracas to Santa Elena, the cheapest option would be taking a bus that costs around 100 USD and takes 21 hours.
 An easier option is taking a 1-hour flight from Caracas to Puerto Ordaz, and then a bus to Santa Elena.

 Because Santa Elena is on the border with Brazil, many travellers choose to arrive from Brazil.
 You can fly to Boa Vista in Brazil and take a bus across the border to Santa Elena.